Consistency-guided Prompt Learning for Vision-Language Models: Method

 where, $\tau$ is a temperature parameter, and $sim(.)$ is the cosine similarity.

 Even though CLIP shows strong zero-shot performance, it requires further tuning to perform well on new downstream tasks.
 Additionally, the hand-crafted template approach does not perform well universally across domains.
-To this end, CoOp \cite{CoOp} proposed a solution by replacing the hand-crafted prompt with a set of learnable continuous context vectors that generate task-specific text embeddings.
+To this end, CoOp \citep{CoOp} proposed a solution by replacing the hand-crafted prompt with a set of learnable continuous context vectors that generate task-specific text embeddings.
 More specifically, CoOp replaced the fixed sentence `a photo of a [category]' with $m$ learnable prompt vectors ($u_k$) of the same dimension as the word embedding of CLIP.
 These are concatenated with the word embedding of the class name $c_k$, yielding $t_k=\{u_1, u_2, .... u_m, c_k\}$.
-In multi-modal promoting methods \cite{MaPLe}, an input image is first projected to patch embeddings (\{$p_1, p_2, ...p_d$\}), and then learnable context vectors are concatenated, yielding $i=\{v_1, v_2, .. v_m,p_1, p_2, ...p_d\}$, where $d$ is the number of image patches.
+In multi-modal promoting methods \citep{MaPLe}, an input image is first projected to patch embeddings (\{$p_1, p_2, ...p_d$\}), and then learnable context vectors are concatenated, yielding $i=\{v_1, v_2, .. v_m,p_1, p_2, ...p_d\}$, where $d$ is the number of image patches.
 Consequently, the modified prediction objective of CLIP with learnable prompt can be expressed as:

-In this work, we build upon the multi-modal prompting concept of MaPLe \cite{MaPLe} to fine-tune CLIP for downstream tasks.
+In this work, we build upon the multi-modal prompting concept of MaPLe \citep{MaPLe}, which utilizes a coupling function $F$, to condition the image prompt on the corresponding text prompt.
 A major limitation of the existing fine-tuning methods is that the zero-shot generalizability is severely hampered when new learnable parameters are fine-tuned for a specific downstream task which is caused by overfitting on the downstream dataset.
 In the following section, we introduce CoPrompt, a novel approach that addresses this problem and enhances the performance for both downstream tasks and zero-shot prediction.